Merton Beckwith-Smith: Early life and military career

 Now a captain, Beckwith-Smith was awarded the French Croix de Guerre in 1917.
 In the same year Captain Beckwith-Smith was awarded the Military Cross.

 Between the wars

 After the war Beckwith-Smith commanded the Officers' Training Corps at the University of Oxford.
 While he was commanding the Officers' Training Corps, the university conferred on him an honorary degree of MA.
 He then attended the Staff College, Camberley from 1921 to 1922.

 The Times recorded Beckwith-Smith's appointment as Officer Commanding the Welsh Guards Regiment and Regimental District from 1 October 1934.
 In his capacity as Lieutenant-Colonel commanding the Welsh Guards, Beckwith-Smith participated in the Royal Procession at the Trooping the Colour of 1936, and again the following year.

-Beckwith-Smith spent fourteen months serving in India in command of the Lahore Brigade.
+Beckwith-Smith was promoted to temporary brigadier in February 1938 and spent fourteen months serving in India in command of the Lahore Brigade.

 Second World War

 France

 In 1940, during the Second World War, he was given command of the 1st Guards Brigade, part of the British Expeditionary Force (BEF) sent to France in 1939/1940.

 When Lord Gort was ordered home and was replaced by Harold Alexander, Beckwith-Smith succeeded him in command of the 1st Division.